Arakelov motivic cohomology I: Preliminaries

 The stable homotopy categories are triangulated categories.
 We will use both the notation $M[p]$ and $M \wedge (S^1)^{\wedge p}$, $p \in \Z$ for the shift functor.
 Moreover, \mylabel{smashinginvertible} in $\HoC(S)$, there is an isomorphism $\P_S \cong S^1 \wedge (\GmS, 1)$.
 Thus, in $\SH(S)$, wedging with $\GmS$ is invertible, as well, and we write $M(p)$ for $M \wedge (\GmS)^{\wedge p}[-p]$, $p \in \Z$ for the \emph{Tate twist}.
 For brevity, we also put

-For any additive category $\C$, we write $\C_\Q$ for the category with the same objects, but $\Hom$-groups tensored with $\Q$.
-Given an object $C \in \C$, we occasionally write $C_\Q$ to indicate that same object, seen in $\C_\Q$.
-In particular, we shall use $\SH(S)_\Q$. \mylabel{rational_coeff} Wherever convenient, we use the equivalence of this category with $\D_{\A}(S, \Q)$, the homotopy category of symmetric $\P$-spectra of complexes of Nisnevich sheaves of $\Q$-vector spaces (with the Tate twist and $\A$ inverted) \cite[5.3.22, 5.3.37]{CisinskiDeglise:Triangulated}.
+For any triangulated, compactly generated category $\C$ that is closed under coproducts, we let $\C_\Q$ be the full triangulated subcategory of those objects $Y$ such that $\Hom_{\C}(-, Y)$ is a $\Q$-vector space.
+The inclusion $i: \C_\Q \subset \C$ has a right adjoint which will be denoted by $(-)_\Q$.
+The natural map $\Hom_{\C}(X, Y) \t \Q \r \Hom_{\C}(X, i(Y_\Q)) = \Hom_{\C_\Q}(X_\Q, Y_\Q)$ is an isomorphism if $X$ is compact, see e.g. \cite[Appendix A.2]{Riou:Operations}.
+In particular, we will use $\SH(S)_\Q$. \mylabel{rational_coeff} Wherever convenient, we use the equivalence of this category with $\D_{\A}(S, \Q)$, the homotopy category of symmetric $\P$-spectra of complexes of Nisnevich sheaves of $\Q$-vector spaces (with the Tate twist and $\A$ inverted) \cite[5.3.22, 5.3.37]{CisinskiDeglise:Triangulated}.

-Given a morphism $f: T \r S$, the stable homotopy categories are connected by adjunctions: \eqn \mylabel{eqn_adjstar} f^* : \SH(S) \rightleftarrows \SH (T) : f_*, \xeqn \eqn \mylabel{eqn_adjshriek} f_! : \SH(T) \rightleftarrows \SH (S) : f^!, \xeqn \eqn \mylabel{eqn_adjsharp} f_\sharp : \SH(T) \rightleftarrows \SH (S) : f^*. \xeqn For the last adjunction, $f$ is required to be smooth. \refeq{adjstar} also applies to morphisms which are not necessarily of finite type (\cite{Ayoub:Six1}, see also \cite[1.1.11, 1.1.13; 2.4.4., 2.4.10]{CisinskiDeglise:Triangulated}).
+Given a morphism $f: T \r S$, the stable homotopy categories are connected by adjunctions: \eqn \mylabel{eqn_adjstar} f^* : \SH(S) \rightleftarrows \SH (T) : f_*, \xeqn \eqn \mylabel{eqn_adjshriek} f_! : \SH(T) \rightleftarrows \SH (S) : f^!, \xeqn \eqn \mylabel{eqn_adjsharp} f_\sharp : \SH(T) \rightleftarrows \SH (S) : f^*. \xeqn For the last adjunction, $f$ is required to be smooth. \refeq{adjstar} also applies to morphisms which are not necessarily of finite type (\cite[Scholie 1.4.2]{Ayoub:Six1}, see also \cite[1.1.11, 1.1.13; 2.4.4., 2.4.10]{CisinskiDeglise:Triangulated}).